-- the intention to enter into a legal relation expressed through the offer made by one of the parties;
+- - Offer: the intention to enter into a legal relation expressed through the offer made by one of the parties;

-- - Consideration: benefits awarded to the party accepting the offer;
+- - Consideration: benefits awarded to the party accepting the offer; must be sufficient.

 In case of legal disputes, a lawyer will be able to help you find the best way to solve the case, either through litigation, arbitration or mediation.

 Hong Kong is an international business hub.
 Foreign investors have various business prospects in sectors such as financing and insurance, real estate, professional and business services, accommodation and tourism, import/export trade and wholesale.
 Business and client agreements as well as employment agreements are required irrespective of the chosen business field.
 When drafting these documents that bind two or more parties, it is advisable to seek proper legal counsel, just as before entering into an agreement in any of the aforementioned business sectors or others.

 Our experts highlight some Hong Kong statistics below, as presented by the Census and Statistics Department:

 - Gross national income: increased by 7.5% in the first quarter of 2021;

 - Direct investment income increased by 4.7% in 2021 compared to 2020.